cvivek98/chinmay-vivek-portfolio/part-two.md

 with this changes the story can be better explained.

-<br>Interviewee C:
+<br>**Interviewee C**:

 5. As a member of the target audience (policy makers) for this story, do you feel empowered or inspired to take action or advocate for change in addressing mental health inequities?
 What additional resources or calls to action would you find helpful in driving momentum for policy reform?
-Interviewee A: I definitely feel empowered to take action and advocate for change in addressing the issue.
+**Interviewee A**: I definitely feel empowered to take action and advocate for change in addressing the issue.
 I believe it is not only the task of the government to take measures against the challenges.
 Every individual in the community has to address this issue and rise above hate and discrimination.
-Interviewee B: It is a good story, i woudnt change anything else
+**Interviewee B**: It is a good story, i woudnt change anything else
-<br>Interviewee C:
+<br>**Interviewee C**:

 # Identified changes for Part III
 > Document the changes you plan on implementing next week to address any issues identified.